 "Configuring Plasmoid" section for further details.

-On GTK-centered desktops have a look at the
+On GTK-centered desktops, have a look at the

 Arch Wiki

 for how to achieve a more native look and feel.
-Under GNOME one needs to install
+Under GNOME, one needs to install

 an extension for tray icon support (unless

-one's distribution already provides such an extension by default).
+your distribution already provides such an extension by default).

 Limitations of your system tray might affect Syncthing Tray.
-For instance when using the mentioned GNOME
+For instance, when using the mentioned GNOME

 Syncthing Tray for the tray icon and basic functionality accessible via the menu.